TomasHubelbauer/hubelbauer.net/README.md

 ## To-Do

+### Add a workflow to push into this repo once a month to keep workflows alive

+GitHub now disables workflows after 60 days of repository inactivity.

 ### Collect workflow runs data using GitHub API and display uptime charts

 Sometimes some of the redirects act out, I would like to see how often so let's